bevanroy133/BR-2026/README.md

 # Notable Projects
-- There is a folder with risk related projects(risk); networking, data and network security projects (networking&data).
+- There is a folder with risk related projects and networking, data and network security labs and projects (networking&data).
-- One project is not yet fully finished, despite being functional titled unfinishedtool folder (a proposed extension of securedirectoyadvisor (new)).
+- Some projects are not yet fully finished, despite being partially functional.